November 20, 2015

 Horse sculpted from Creative Paperclay with Apoxie Sculpt ears

-In the next few blog posts, I will give you a glimpse at the main clays that I utilize in my sculptures.
-There is little information about these clays apart from scant reviews, and I want to demonstrate their properties and to give you an inside look into this exciting world of the latest clays for artists.
+In upcoming blog posts, I will introduce you to the primary clays I use in my sculptures.
+There is limited information available on these materials apart from a few reviews, and I aim to showcase their properties and provide an inside look into the thrilling world of cutting-edge clays for artists.
 These include:

 - Apoxie Sculpt